scuba-hacker/slideshow-old-ipad/README.md

 3. Copy the systemd service file and lighttpd configuration file to their respective locations.

+4. Copy the photo-resize-server.py file to /opt/photo-resize-server/

-4. Create a symlink to the directory where your photos are stored and call it 'photos' in /var/www/slideshow
+5. Create a symlink to the directory where your photos are stored and call it 'photos' in /var/www/slideshow

-5. Create a symlink to index-full.html and call it index.html in /var/www/slideshow
+6. Create a symlink to index-full.html and call it index.html in /var/www/slideshow

-6. Create a symlink from /etc/lighttpd/conf-available/99-photo-proxy.conf
+7. Create a symlink from /etc/lighttpd/conf-available/99-photo-proxy.conf

 ```
 sudo ln -s ../conf-available/99-photo-proxy.conf /etc/lighttpd/conf-enabled/99-photo-proxy.conf
 sudo systemctl restart lighttpd
 ```

-7. Enable the systemd service:
+8. Enable the systemd service:

 ```
 sudo systemctl daemon-reload